To the central content area

 The exercises were based on Taiwan’s mature disaster prevention and relief system’s response to comprehensive threats.
 We had scenarios, but no scripts, so the participating units did not prepare notes in advance, but reacted on the spot.
 When presented with a problem, they proposed countermeasures, which is closer to a real crisis situation.

-To address the continued threat of authoritarian expansion to regional stability and order, in the first scenario we simulated that a high-intensity gray-zone operation occurred; for the second scenario, we simulated a state of being on the verge of conflict.
+To address the continued threat of authoritarian expansion to regional stability and order, in the first scenario we simulated that a high-intensity gray-zone operation occurred; in the second scenario, we simulated a state of being on the verge of conflict.
 The most important core objectives of the exercises were to ensure that people could carry on their daily lives and that society could function normally.

 I would like to thank our three deputy conveners for serving as exercise commanders, Minister of the Interior Liu Shyh-fang (劉世芳) and Minister without Portfolio of the Executive Yuan Chi Lien-cheng (季連成) for serving as deputy exercise commanders, and Deputy Secretary-General to the President Chang Tun-han (張惇涵) as well as National Security Council Deputy Secretary-General Lin Fei-fan (林飛帆) for serving as chief officials.
 I also want to thank all our advisors, committee members, and colleagues from government agencies at both the central and local levels for coming together to complete tabletop exercises aimed at testing out components of the five key areas.